Viatick-co/bms-android-sdk-public/README.md

-          false, // tracking: whether to enable tracking feature and send tracking data to BMS false, // enableMQTT: whether to use MQTT or normal RESTful endpoint to send tracking data false, // attendance: whether to enable attendance feature 5, // checkinDuration: duration of the device staying in the authorized zones to be considered 20, // checkoutDuration: duration of the device staying out of the authorized zones to be considered "checked out" requestDistanceBeacons, // requestDistanceBeacons: ibeacons that you want to return distance callback BmsEnvironment.DEV, //  bmsEnvironment: BMS environment, default is "PROD", other options are "DEV" and "CHINA"
+          false, // tracking: whether to enable tracking feature and send tracking data to BMS false, // enableMQTT: whether to use MQTT or normal RESTful endpoint to send tracking data false, // attendance: whether to enable attendance feature 5, // checkinDuration: duration of the device staying in the authorized zones to be considered "checked in" 20, // checkoutDuration: duration of the device staying out of the authorized zones to be considered "checked out" requestDistanceBeacons, // requestDistanceBeacons: ibeacons that you want to return distance callback BmsEnvironment.DEV, //  bmsEnvironment: BMS environment, default is "PROD", other options are "DEV" and "CHINA"